 I am a lawyer and researcher passionate about interdisciplinary and collaborative work.
-I love teaching and sharing knowledge and have spent the last 10 years working on complex issues like immigration detention, health and human rights, and the Syrian conflict.
+I love teaching and sharing knowledge and work on complex issues like immigration detention, health and human rights, and the Syrian conflict.
 Humility, creativity, and nuance are the key approaches to my work

-Countries worked in: Canada, United States, Czech Republic, Slovakia, Poland, India, Colombia, Turkey, Jordan
+Countries worked in: Canada, United States, Czech Republic, Slovakia, Poland, India, Colombia, Turkey, Jordan, Philippines

 Languages: English, French, Czech, Slovak, Spanish, Arabic

 M.A.
 York University

 J.D.
 University of Toronto Faculty of Law